MastaLomaster/bkb/README.md

 ## in English

 bkb is a program to control keyboard/mouse with eyes.
-It supports TobiiREX and EyeX eye trackers, The Eye Trybe eye tracker, Gazepoint GP3 eye tracker, and any device that can move a mouse cursor (e.g. an airmouse).
+It supports the following eye trackers: TobiiREX, Tobii EyeX, Tobii Eye Tracker 4C, The Eye Trybe, Gazepoint GP3.
+It also supports controlling keyboard/mouse by turning the head along with any device that can move a mouse cursor (e.g. an airmouse).

 ### Installation:
 Just unzip the bkb32c-English.zip to any folder.
 Make sure that this folder remains the working  directory of the program.
 Otherwise the program won't load messages.bkb and keyboard.bkb files,  and you'll get Russian interface instead of English one.